 We know that Bastrop can be a far drive for some, but our school's campus is amazing and the perfect canvas for this program.
 We are fully committed to helping facilitate parent carpooling.
-We already have families enrolled coming from various parts of Austin, Red Rock, San Marcos, Dale, Bastrop, Elgin, Paige, Llano & Smithville.
+We already have families enrolled in 2020-21 coming from various parts of Austin, Red Rock, San Marcos, Dale, Bastrop, Elgin, Paige, Llano & Smithville.

 Q: How much emphasis is placed on traditional preschool academics (i.e. numbers, letters) within the student led exploration learning style?